winsw/winsw/docs/self-restarting-service.md

   where winsw creates another winsw process in a separate process group, and restarts the service from there.

-This additional indirection is necessary because Windows Service Control Manager (SCM) will kill child processes recursively when it stops a service.
+This additional indirection is necessary because WinSW will kill child processes recursively when it stops a service.
-SCM doesn't provide the restart operation as an atomic operation either, so winsw implements restart by a sequence of stop and start.
+Windows Service Control Manager (SCM) doesn't provide the restart operation as an atomic operation either, so winsw implements restart by a sequence of stop and start.
 The second winsw process in a separate process group ensures that winsw can survive this massacre to execute the start call.